TcMenu/tcMenu/README.md

 ## More information

-MenuItem's are mainly stored in program memory with a small amount of state in RAM; put it another way, a reasonably complete menu can fit in less than 700 bytes including i2c and Serial libraries.
+MenuItem's are mainly stored in program memory with a small amount of state in RAM.
 The system also supports loading and saving menu items to/from EEPROM storage.
+On AVR that will generally be internal EEPROM, on 32 bit boards generally an AT24 i2c EEPROM.

 ## Getting started with tcMenu